fgiannesini/VaccineTrackerBot/README.md

 # VaccineTrackerBot

 Request doctolib search page to get vaccine offices around a location.

-Open a browser page if vaccine slots are open before two days
+Open a browser page if vaccine slots are available before two days

 ### Options